Pre-Incident Safety Plans

 All fire safety plans shall follow the guidelines as laid out in the Fire Safety Plan Guidelines.

-- Pre-Incident Site and Floor Plans, in addition to the Fire Safety Plan, must be submitted in PDF format to Assistant Chief Brad Perrie before final occupancy.
+- Pre-Incident Site and Floor Plans, in addition to the Fire Safety Plan, must be submitted in PDF format to Deputy Chief Brad Perrie before final occupancy.
 PMFRS requires that our Fire Safety Plan Symbols be used and placed on the site and floor plans.

 - The owner or the owner’s agent must complete and submit a fire safety plan to the Fire Department before final occupancy.